 Until the list became too large, annual reports used to list all donations of archival and published items.

 Annual reports of the Libraries Board of South Australia are printed as South Australian Parliamentary Paper number 54.
-Since 2001-02 they are available on the Library's website as PDFs and since 2007-08 they are only available online or as a Parliamentary paper.
+Recent reports are available on the Library's website whilst previous reports can be accessed as a Parliamentary Paper.

 Since 1856 there has been a Board of the Library.
 The size of the Board has waxed and waned from an initial three to a maximum of 18 to today's eight members.
 From 1856 to 1940 members were elected by the cultural institutions affiliated with the Board, or were appointed by the Governor.
 From 1940 members were appointed by the Governor, with a specified number to be appointed from the public library area.
 Today three members are nominated by the Local Government Association with the other five nominated by the Minister.
 A complete list of Board members, chairs and terms of office is below.

 There are three albums of Portraits of members of the Board of Governors and Officers of the Public Library, Museum and Art Gallery of South Australia from 1884 to 1940 images 1-50, images 51-100, images 101-112.